Do you know your attachment style? It can really help you understand why you’re single and why you’re struggling in romantic relationships.

 One thing’s for sure though, you are not carrying baggage from other relationships and you do not struggle with opening up and being vulnerable.

 The anxious attachment style describes someone who is afraid of abandonment.

 This often makes them clingy and needy which ironically makes others pull away and not want to be with them.
-Anxious people can be jealous, possessive and feel the need for constant reassurance.
+Anxious people can be jealous, and possessive and feel the need for constant reassurance.